angoca/db2unit/doc/development.md

 With Maven, in the root directory

+  # Cleans the environment.
   mvn clean
+  # Verifies if the environment is correctly configured to install db2unit.
   mvn validate
+  # Creates the database to install db2unit and its prerequisites.
+  # It needs log4db2.tar.gz in /tmp to be installed dynamically.
   mvn create
+  # Installs db2unit in the database.
   mvn compile
+  # Installs the tests to test db2unit (itself).
   mvn test-compile
+  # Executes the set of Tests Suites to test db2unit.
+This takes several minutes.
   mvn test
+  # Creates the package to be released.
   mvn
+  # Creates the db2unit site.
   mvn site
+  # Deploys the db2unit site in GitHub pages.
   mvn site-deploy

 You can catalog a remote node as db2unit, and then create the database in another instance.
+For this, you need to execute this:

  db2 catalog tcpip node docker remote ServerName server PortNumer

+Where ServerName is the Name or IP address your remote server and PortNumber is the port where Db2 is listening.

 ## Scripts